-Council's liquidity position relies on the introduction of the proposed waste service charge.
+Council's cash position remains tight.
 The high forecast position is due to loan funds of \$13.5 million being borrowed late in the financial year.

 Refer also Section 3 for the Balance Sheet and Section 13 for an analysis of the Budgeted financial position.